Roles is part of our Advanced Permissions feature which is available on Pro plans.

 Now you have created a Role dropdown field in your base (see above) and updated your schema, you are ready to enable roles.

-You can enable roles by visiting the User Settings page from Setup Home.
+You can enable roles by going to Setup Home - Roles.

 In the Roles section, expand and enable roles, and select your role field from the dropdown.
 If you role field is not there then ensure you have run a schema update and then try again.